OsBlaineOra/db-devops-tools/README.md

 ```

 ### Create an environment variable for your Database OCID
-Once the Cloud Shell is running, create and environment variable for your Database OCID you copied above.
+Once the Cloud Shell is running, create an environment variable for your Database OCID you copied above.

 ```
 export DB_OCID=<pasteYourOCIDhere>